-- Kilowatt refers to the rate at which energy is used; kilowatt-hours is the total energy consumption.
+- Kilowatt refers to the rate at which energy is used; kilowatt-hours refer to total energy consumption.

 - Understanding your load profile is the first step in finding ways to reduce demand charges.

-Utilities instituted demand charges because electricity, unlike many other commodities, must be used immediately.
-It cannot be stored for later use.
+Utilities instituted demand charges because electricity, unlike many other commodities, must be used immediately and cannot be stored for later use.
 Utilities must maintain excess capacity to meet cyclical periods of high or peak demand, which typically occur in the afternoon hours.
 Making this excess capacity available is very expensive, and utility customers must share in the cost burden.

 Reducing demand charges

-The most effective way to minimize peak demand is to understand your facility's load profile.
-Your load profile describes how you use energy over time, typically a 24-hour period.
+The most effective way to minimize peak demand is to understand your facility's load profile, which describes how you use energy over time—typically a 24-hour period.
 Once you have established your load profile, consider the following strategies for reducing peak demand:

-- Implement energy-efficiency measures to reduce energy demand during peak periods.
-Adjust thermostats to reduce energy use for air-conditioning and install dimmers and occupancy sensors to minimize lighting demand.
+- Adjust thermostats to reduce energy use for air conditioning and install dimmers and occupancy sensors to minimize lighting demand.

 - Motors operate at a constant speed, despite load variations in the devices they operate.
 Install variable frequency drives to reduce demand by matching motor speed to load requirements.

-- Install an energy management system (EMS) to coordinate energy use in your facility to minimize peak demand.
+- Install an energy-management system (EMS) to coordinate energy use in your facility and minimize peak demand.

 - Consider thermal energy storage systems, which store chilled water at night (when demand is low) to provide cooling during the day.

-While every facility is unique, understanding the key factors affecting your energy use can help you choose the right solutions to reduce peak demand and lower your energy bill.
+While every facility is unique, understanding the key factors affecting your energy use can help you choose solutions that will reduce peak demand and lower your energy bill.

 Content provided by SCE&G, Powered by Questline RelationshipBuilder. © Questline Inc.